“How do I increase membership in my organization?” is a question nonprofits constantly seek answers to.

 - Generalize the event theme as much as possible, so you bring in a wide audience to become your members.

-- Host your events in different cities.
+- Host events in different cities.

 However, keep the frequency of these events minimal so the value of your membership programs stays high.